ryancdickson/chromerootprogram/policy.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this policy are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-This policy considers a “CA Owner” to be the organization or legal entity that is either:
+This policy considers a "CA Owner" to be the organization or legal entity that is either:

 - represented in the subject DN of the CA certificate; or
 - in possession or control of the corresponding private key capable of issuing new certificates, if not the same organization or legal entity directly represented in the subject DN of the certificate.

-This policy considers an “Applicant” to be an organization or legal entity that has an open “Root Inclusion Request” submitted to Google Chrome in the [CCADB](https://ccadb.org/).
+This policy considers an "Applicant" to be an organization or legal entity that has an open "Root Inclusion Request" submitted to Google Chrome in the [CCADB](https://ccadb.org/).

-This policy uses the term “Chrome Root Program Participants” to describe:
+This policy uses the term "Chrome Root Program Participants" to describe:

 - Applicants; and
 - CA Owners with either (1) a certificate included in the Chrome Root Store or (2) a CA certificate that validates to a certificate included in the Chrome Root Store.

-This policy uses the term “Externally-operated CA” to describe a subordinate CA certificate issued where the organization or legal entity in possession or control of the corresponding private key capable of issuing new certificates is not under the sole control of the CA Owner whose certificate is included in the Chrome Root Store.
+This policy uses the term "Externally-operated CA" to describe a subordinate CA certificate issued where the organization or legal entity in possession or control of the corresponding private key capable of issuing new certificates is not under the sole control of the CA Owner whose certificate is included in the Chrome Root Store.

-This policy considers a PKI hierarchy as “dedicated" if it is intended to serve one specific use case, for example, the issuance of TLS server authentication certificates.
+This policy considers a PKI hierarchy as "dedicated" if it is intended to serve one specific use case, for example, the issuance of TLS server authentication certificates.

 ## Minimum Requirements for CAs